Johannv23/Final-Project/README.md

-# Rise of the AI – CS-UY 3113
+# Underground Fight Club – CS-UY 3113

 **Author:** Johann Varghese
 **Course:** CS-UY 3113
-**Assignment:** Rise of the AI
+**Assignment:** Final Project
 **Date Due:** 04/25/2026

 ---

 ## Description

-Rise of the AI is a top-down rap battle adventure game built using Raylib in C++.
+UG Fightclub is a top-down rap battle adventure game built using Raylib in C++.

 You play as an up-and-coming rapper trying to make a name for yourself at an underground club.
 Talk to NPCs, win a gambling game, get your drip, battle Offset, survive a dark maze, and face the final boss — Playboi Carti.